 A NETWORK of "bee roads" are to be planted in a project to provide a new habitat for insects and butterflies.

-The scheme will be trialled in Yorkshire where it is hoped that farmers and landowners will come forward to identify patches of land where wildflowers can be planted to bring in pollinators such as bees and moths.
+The scheme will be trialled in Yorkshire where it is hoped that farmers and landowners will come forward to identify patches of land where wildflowers can be planted to bring in pollinators such as

 The 60,000 pilot scheme is being funded by The Co-operative, as part of its 750,000 Plan Bee campaign.

 Organisers will contact landowners and give them support to create wildflower meadows.

 It is hoped that species such as Lesser Knapweed, Field Scabious, Birdsfoot Trefoil and Red Clover will be sown, which are becoming increasingly rare in the British countryside.